Yasir-Ghunaim/Stack_Overflow_2018_Survey/README.md

 4. [Licensing](#licensing)

 ## Installation
 The code uses Python version 3 and libraries from Anaconda.
-Other than than, no installation should be required.

 ## Project Motivation
 In this project, I explored couple of interesting questions based on Stack Overflow 2018 sruvery such as: